 Now I’ll turn this over to you guys to hear your ideas, what do you think of the Neo Blademail, and what features are you looking for in a new case?
 Leave your thoughts in the comments below.
 And don’t forget to connect with us online, join us on Twitter, Instagram and Facebook, all at techspinreview.

 What case are you using for your current rig?
 Is there one you’re looking at buying?
 If you find a good deal on Amazon or Ebay, let me and our viewers know, that’d be great!
 If this review was informative or gave you some ideas, we’d appreciate you tell us how we could improve for next time!
-To see more review like this, please do SUBSCRIBE for new content, and be sure to click that BELL icon to get notified when we put up a new video!
+Please take a second to hit Like, subscribe, and the bell to get notified when we put up a new video!

 We check the comments, so if you have a question or if we missed something, please tell us down below.
 And we always like to hear -your- ideas for episodes, so let us know what you’d like to see next.
 We really appreciate you reading this far, thanks for your time, and we’ll see you on the next.
 Bye for now!